QubesOS/qubes-doc/introduction/support.rst

 The Qubes community includes people from all walks of life and from around the world.
 Individuals differ in areas of experience and technical expertise.
 You will come into contact with others whose views and agendas differ from your own.
 Everyone is free to write what they please, as long as it doesn’t violate our :doc:`Code of Conduct </introduction/code-of-conduct>`.
 Be friendly and open, but do not believe everything you read.
 Use good judgment, and be especially careful when following instructions (e.g., copying commands) given by others on the lists.

-It’s always possible that a bad actor could try to impersonate any member of the `Qubes team <https://www.qubes-os.org/team/>`__ anywhere on the Internet.
+It’s always possible that a bad actor could try to impersonate any member of the :website:`Qubes team <team/>` anywhere on the Internet.
 Please don’t assume that someone who claims to be an official Qubes team member really is one without an appropriate form of authentication, such as a :doc:`verified PGP-signed message </project-security/verifying-signatures>`.
 (But bear in mind that anyone can generate a key with any name on it and use it to PGP-sign a message, so the mere presence of a PGP signature does not indicate authority.
 Successful :doc:`verification </project-security/verifying-signatures>` is what counts.)
-All official `news <https://www.qubes-os.org/news/>`__ can be authenticated by :doc:`verifying the signatures </project-security/verifying-signatures>` on the relevant tags or commits in the `qubes-posts <https://github.com/QubesOS/qubes-posts>`__ repository.
+All official :website:`news <news/>` can be authenticated by :doc:`verifying the signatures </project-security/verifying-signatures>` on the relevant tags or commits in the `qubes-posts <https://github.com/QubesOS/qubes-posts>`__ repository.

 Given that there may be impostors and others trying to lead you astray, how should you sort the good advice from the bad?
 This is up to each individual to decide, but it helps to know that many members of our community have proven themselves knowledgeable through their :doc:`contributions </introduction/contributing>` to the project.
 Often, these individuals sign their messages with the same key as (or another key authenticated by) the one they use to :doc:`sign their contributions </developer/code/code-signing>`.

-For example, you might find it easier to trust advice from someone who has a proven track record of :doc:`contributing software packages </developer/general/package-contributions>` or `contributing to the documentation <https://www.qubes-os.org/doc/how-to-edit-the-documentation/>`__.
+For example, you might find it easier to trust advice from someone who has a proven track record of :doc:`contributing software packages </developer/general/package-contributions>` or :website:`contributing to the documentation <doc/how-to-edit-the-documentation/>`.
 It’s unlikely that individuals who have worked hard to build good reputations for themselves through their contributions over the years would risk giving malicious advice in signed messages to public mailing lists.
 Since every contribution to the Qubes OS Project is publicly visible and cryptographically signed, anyone would be in a position to :doc:`verify </project-security/verifying-signatures>` that these came from the same keyholder.

 Discussion guidelines
 ---------------------